ASSISTANT PROFESSOR, SUSTAINABILITY SCIENCE

-The Department of Environmental Sciences at Texas Christian University invites applications for a tenure-track Assistant Professor appointment in the area of physical hydrology starting August 2019.
+The Department of Environmental Sciences at Texas Christian University invites applications for a tenure-track Assistant Professor appointment in the area of sustainability science starting August 2020.

-We expect the successful candidate to: 1) hold a PhD degree in the hydrologic or environmental sciences, or a related area; 2) participate in team-taught courses for Environmental Science majors; 3) teach an upper-level hydrology course and develop a second upper-level specialty course; 4) conduct advanced research in an area of physical hydrology, and 5) pursue externally-funded research opportunities.
+We expect the successful candidate to: 1) hold a PhD degree in sustainability, environmental science, or a related area; 2) participate in team-taught courses for environmental science majors; 3) teach a graduate-level environmental issues course and develop a second upper-level specialty course; 4) conduct advanced research in an area of sustainability science, and 5) pursue externally funded research opportunities.

-The Department of Environmental Sciences has five faculty members with a commitment to quality growth and approximately 70 undergraduates and 15 graduate students.
-We collaborate closely with the Departments of Biology and Geological Sciences, as well as the Institute for Environmental Studies, which oversees a research station in Costa Rica.
+The Department of Environmental Sciences has six faculty members with a commitment to quality growth and approximately 70 undergraduates and 15 graduate students.
+We collaborate closely with the Departments of Biology and Geological Sciences, as well as the Institute for Environmental Studies, which oversees our international programs, including a research station in Costa Rica and a rhino conservation program in South Africa.

 Texas Christian University is ranked in the ‘Top 100 National Universities’ by the US News and World Report and is categorized as a Doctoral University: Higher Research Activity (R2) in the Carnegie Classifications.